railsbridge-boston/railsbridge-vm/README.md

 The base box is Ubuntu 14.04 LTS; Ubuntu distributes version 4.3 of the VirtualBox guest additions.
 We should have students install the same version of the VirtualBox host.

 The target Ruby version is 2.0 (latest), and Rails version is 4.0.5.
-These are set in the provisioning scripts.
+These are set in the `versions.sh`, which is used by the provisioning scripts.

 We use `chruby` to build/install Ruby, and invoke it in the user's `.bash_profile` to set their `PATH`.
 It provides a version of `gem` that defaults to user installs.